 Improving access to nutritious food is a systemic challenge.
-In order to foster healthier diets, going beyond expanding the diversity of products on the supply side, or raising awareness on the demand side is therefore necessary.
+In order to foster healthier diets, it is necessary to go beyond expanding the diversity of products on the supply side, or raising awareness on the demand side.
 HealthyFoodAfrica aims to increase the resilience of food systems, and to link food production to nutrition performance, thereby increasing the range and quality of food products for a healthy diet.
 To achieve this, it engages with farmers, food processors, retailers, civil society organisations (CSOs), policymakers and local experts, and helps them create, and test, innovative technologies, practices and governance arrangements that contribute to a more sustainable, resilient and healthy food system for all.

 |Start - end date||01.06.2020 - 31.12.2025|

 |Partners||Luonnonvarakeskus (LUKE) (FI), International plant genetic resources institute (IPGRI) (IT), Council for Scientific and Industrial Research (GH), African population & health research centre Kenya (KE), NIBIO – Norwegian Institute of Bioeconomy Research (NO) , Helsingin Yliopisto (FI), Bahir Dar University (ET), Makerere University (UG), University of Zambia (ZM), Universita di Pisa (IT), Universite d'abomey-calavi (BJ), Stichting aeres groep (NL), Stichting HIVOS - Humanist Institute for Cooperation with Developing Countries (NL), Kirkon Ulkomaanapu sr (FI), Northern Region Farmers Association (GH), Mentes Visíveis, LDA (PT), Böna Factory Limited (KE)|